-Percentage of Percentage of Country of Name Nature of business voting rights ownership registration Subsidiaries: Alba Cemento Shpk Cement Handling Terminal 100% 100% Albania Cementi Antea SRL Cement Handling Terminal 100% 100% Italy
+Name Nature of business Percentage of voting rights Percentage of ownership Country of registration Subsidiaries: Alba Cemento SH.P.K.
+Cementi Antea SRL Cement Handling Terminal Cement Handling Terminal 100% 100% 100% 100% Albania Italy

-37. EVENTS AFTER THE REPORTING PERIOD
+38. EVENTS AFTER THE REPORTING PERIOD

-There are no events after the reporting date that would require adjustments or additional disclosure in these consolidated financial statements.
+There are no other events after the reporting date that would require adjustments or additional disclosure in these consolidated financial statements.